 - The Leadership Foundry Women’s Governance Leader 2014

 - US News & World Report, Leading Online Masters of Nursing Program 2014

 Provide a brief biography of the nominated entrepreneur (up to 125 words):

 At age 14, Carrie co-founded Teens for Technology, an organization dedicated to improving computer literacy.
 She is the Co-Founder of Blu2Green LLC, employing people with special needs to produce environmentally-friendly accessories made of recycled hospital waste.
 Carrie serves an adjunct professor at George Washington University, faculty at the Amani Institute in Kenya and was previously an adjunct professor at Georgetown University.

 Carrie tested the theory behind The Global Good Fund while working at Inova Health System where she co-authored, Sustainability for Healthcare Management: A Leadership Imperative, a Handelsblatt's Top 5 Business Book.

-Carrie sits on the boards of Chalant Health, Rezon8Capital, Women in Business, Ibasho, and the Halcyon House.
-She gives back to various community organizations and mentors more than a dozen young people.
+Carrie sits on several boards of gives back to various community organizations and mentors more than a dozen young people.